pbuehler/documentation/docs/tutorials/extendedTables.md

 };
 ```

 In ETask the two tables are joined and used as an argument for the process function.
+Note, that a table which is Spawned in a given task can not be consumed (used in the process function) in the same task.
+That is why table ExTable is Spawned in task DTask before it can be consumed in task ETask.

 ```cpp
 // loop over the joined table <ExTable, DynTable>